Exams And Ofsted

 Due to the Coronavirus pandemic, our most recent KS4 performance measures relate to the 2018-19 academic year.
 This was the last time that students sat nationally graded examinations.

 For more details, and to compare us with other schools in England please click here.

-In 2019, students celebrated the first set of results as All Saints Catholic College and the best the school had seen on its history.
+In 2019, students celebrated the first set of results as All Saints Catholic College and the best the school had seen in it's history.
 Our Progress 8 score is 0.3, and 73% of students achieved a pass in both English and Mathematics.
-Remarkably, 94% of students achieved a good pass English.
+Remarkably, 94% of students achieved a good pass in English.

 2020 - 21

 We are absolutely delighted for our Y11 students as their commitment and dedication to their GCSEs was rewarded with excellent grades this summer.
 In the face of a difficult two years, they demonstrated good humour, resilience, courage and perseverance in abundance and we are extremely proud of all of their personal and academic achievements.
 As a school, we are also extremely proud of our continued and sustained outstanding results.
 80% of our cohort achieved at least a grade 4, and 56% at least a 5 in both English and Maths.
 92% of our students achieved a grade 4 or above in RE with 53% achieving a grade 7 or above.
 The overall progress of students that were entered for exams was over half a grade higher than the GCSE target grades that were determined when they joined us in Y7.